aisingapore/PeekingDuck/docs/source/use_cases/crowd_counting.rst

 Overview
 ========

 In Computer Vision (CV), crowd counting refers to the technique of counting or estimating the number of people in a crowd.
-AI Singapore has developed a solution that predicts the number of people in a crowd.
 This can be used to estimate the number of people attending an event, monitor crowd levels and prevent human stampedes.

 .. image:: /assets/use_cases/crowd_counting.gif
    :class: no-scaled-link
    :width: 50 %

 Our solution utilizes CSRNet to estimate the size of a crowd.
 In addition, it generates a heat map that can be used to pinpoint possible bottlenecks at a venue.
 This is explained in the `How it Works`_ section.

 Demo
 ====